childrenofhope/childrenofhope/about/teachers.md

   I am currently a basketball coach at Desert Vista.
 I spend my mornings with my littles and head over to high school in the afternoon with my big girls.
 I love both age groups!
 </p>
 <p>
   My husband, Tyler, is also from Oregon though we didn’t know each other when we both lived there.
 We met at NAU.
 We have two children, Grace is my volleyball player and currently attends The University of New England in Maine.
-My son, Ryan is my baseball and golf guy and a senior at DV.
+My son, Ryan, is my baseball and golf guy.
+He graduated from DV in May 2024 and will be attending the University of Oregon.
 In my very sparse minutes of free time, I love to take pictures and make cards.
 </p>
 <p>
   I look forward to a wonderful year with our Froggies, watching them learn and grow!